top of page

 What is Smart Solar Billing?

-Smart Solar Billing is the new billing practice that Illinois will deploy as of January 1, 2025.
-Smart Solar Billing is the successor billing structure to the current retail rate Net Metering structure.
+Smart Solar Billing is the new billing practice that Illinois was deployed on January 1, 2025.
+Smart Solar Billing is the successor billing structure to the Full Retail Net Metering structure.
 Smart Solar Billing provides customers with lower monthly savings on their electric bills.

 To offset the initial cost to install solar and/or storage, customers can apply for a one-time “Distributed Generation (DG) Rebate” (also called the “Smart Inverter Rebate”) and/or the “Storage Rebate.”
 The DG Rebate offers an incentive of $300 per kilowatt of generating capacity and the Storage Rebate offers an incentive of $300 per kilowatt hour of storage.
 More detail on these rebates is provided further down in the FAQs.